 Classic pesto is made with fresh basil, Parmesan or another hard Italian grating cheese, garlic, olive oil, salt and pepper.
-And pine nuts, but again, not in this recipe!
+And pine nuts, usually, or another nut, but again, not in this recipe!
 But that’s the classic pesto recipe, and you can play around with the ingredients.

 The classic herb featured in pesto is basil.
 And working with fresh basil in your kitchen makes the world seem like a better place.
 Basil smells like summer.
 Plus at the height of herb season you need a way to use up all of those leafy bunches, whether they come from your own garden, or from a farmers’ market.
 (Or in my case, also sometimes from from my friends at Melissa’s or my neighbor Ted’s garden.) .
 You can play around with other herbs as well, instead of basil, or combine herbs.